 * NCAA National Champion (1984)

-After retiring Trevor went into broadcasting and has had a very successful career winning nine Emmy awards.
+After retiring Trevor went into broadcasting and has had a very successful career.
+He is regarded as one on the top studio and play by play analysts both college football and the NFL.
+For his exemplary work, he has won a total of 15 Emmy awards.
 He worked for Fox Sports as a color commentator and analyst for their NFL and college football coverage.
-He currently works for ESPN and can be seen regularly serving as a college football analyst and for Comcast Washington covering the Redskins.
+He currently works for ESPN and can be seen regularly serving as a college football analyst and also hosts show for ESPN Radio.
+He also works for Comcast Washington covering the Redskins.